Google's search tricks: using index of, intitle and more

 Try searching for -where -is -Zambia or –you –won’t –find –anything (they will produce the same results)

-Phrase Searches: you might want to search for an article containing a particular phrase only.
-In order to do this, supply the phrase surrounded by double-quotes.
+You might want to search for an article containing a particular phrase only.
+To do this, supply the phrase surrounded by double quotes.

 “I am only as good as the information I gather”

 Mixed searches can involve both phrases and individual terms.
 Example:

 This search will only return results that include the phrase “M-Akiba” and the term talwork.